aosync/how-to-dotfiles/README.md

 ```

 When I want to commit my dotfiles I can do `dots add $(cat etc/trackfile)`, then `dots commit -m "update"`.
 If I need to remove a file from my dotfiles (which is not that common), I just unlist the file then delete it from the repo with `dots rm --cached ~/path/to/file`.

+## If you are lazier...

+I've made a little tool in `dots/` directory to make everything nicely for you.